insanj/bruteboard/README.md

 - Install Python [https://www.python.org/downloads/](https://www.python.org/downloads/)
 - Install Pip [https://pip.pypa.io/en/stable/](https://pip.pypa.io/en/stable/)

+Using Make, run `make deps` to install dependancies with pip.

-### Use:
+### Usage:
-- Make sure to edit the app name within the `bruteboard.py` file (currently hardcoded as "Firefox")
-- Select the input field you wish to bruteforce and keep the window in focus before running
-- Type `make run` into the command prompt / terminal to install dependancies and run bruteboard from the current directory
+- Use `make run` or
+- Use `py run.py` (to specify Python version, `py -2 run.py`)

+#### Advanced usage:
+- To change the app name (default is Firefox), edit `run.py`
+- To change the wait time between each attempt (default is 0.1 sec), edit `run.py`
+- To change the bruteforce generation, edit `bruteboard.py`'s `getBruteforceItems` method located at the top of the file.
+Once the return value of this method are looped through completely, the program will exit.

 ## License